Origin of ferroelectricity in magnesium doped zinc oxide: Results and Discussions

-A spontaneous polarization switchable by an external electric field is a hallmark feature of ferroelectricity.
-The energy difference between the ferroelectric (FE) phase and the paraelectric (PE) reference phase, $\Delta U = U_{\rm PE} - U_{\rm FE} $, was often used to gauge the switchability as this quantity is easily accessible via DFT calculations~\cite{Bennett08p17409}.
-Though the structure of the polar phase for a ferroelectric is often the ground state and unambiguous, the choice of the corresponding nonpolar reference structure can be subtle.
-For example, the zincblende structure (space group $F\bar{4}3m$) has been used as a nonpolar reference to determine the spontaneous polarization constants for the wurtzite structure~\cite{FabiopR10024,Jang12p73503}.
-However, Dreyer~{\etal}~pointed out that the layered hexagonal ($h$) structure in the space group of $P6_3/mmc$ should be adopted in the Berry phase approach for polarization calculation~\cite{Dreyer16p21038}.
-In this work, we also choose the $h$-phase as the nonpolar reference.
 Another subtlety is due to the sensitive dependence of the soft-mode potential energy surface on the strain and volume~\cite{Cohen92p136}.
 Taking the prototypical ferroelectric, tetragonal PbTiO$_3$ (space group $P4mm$), as an example, one may construct a zero-polarization phase by displacing atoms of the ferroelectric phase along the soft mode.
 The lattice constants of the nonpolar phase nevertheless can have different choices, leading to different definitions of $\Delta U$ (Fig.~\ref{PTO}).
-One can clamp the lattice constants to the values of the ground-state ferroelectric phase while fixing atoms at the high-symmetry sites, thus creating a nonpolar phase in the space group $P4/mmm$, and the corresponding ferroelectric-paraelectric energy difference is denoted as $\Delta U^{\rm clamp}$ (Fig.~\ref{PTO}, left).
+One can clamp the lattice constants to the values of the ground-state ferroelectric phase while fixing atoms at the high-symmetry sites, thus creating a nonpolar phase in the space group of $P4/mmm$; the corresponding ferroelectric-paraelectric energy difference is denoted as $\Delta U^{\rm clamp}$ (Fig.~\ref{PTO}, left).
 The second choice is to relax the lattice constant along the polarization direction ($c$-axis for PbTiO$_3$) at zero in-plane strain (by fixing $a$-axis) while all the internal atomic coordinates are fixed at the high-symmetry sites; the energy barrier between this nonpolar variant and the ferroelectric phase is denoted as $\Delta U^{\rm relax}$ (Fig.~\ref{PTO}, middle) and is likely relevant for polarization switching in thin films subjected to in-plane clamping from substrates.
-Finally, one may obtain the lowest-energy cubic phase in the space group $Pm\bar{3}m$ of PbTiO$_3$ with the resulting energy difference labeled as $\Delta U^{\rm free}$ (Fig.~\ref{PTO}, right).
-Regardless of the definitions, the magnitudes of $\Delta U^{\rm clamp}$, $\Delta U^{\rm relax}$, and $\Delta U^{\rm free}$ correlate with the polarization switchability under different mechanical boundary conditions, and their varying magnitudes essentially reflect the coupling strength between ferroelectric distortions and strain/volume.
+Finally, one may obtain the lowest-energy cubic phase in the space group of $Pm\bar{3}m$ with the resulting energy difference denoted as $\Delta U^{\rm free}$ (Fig.~\ref{PTO}, right).
+Regardless of the definitions, the magnitudes of $\Delta U^{\rm clamp}$, $\Delta U^{\rm relax}$, and $\Delta U^{\rm free}$ reflect the polarization switchability under different mechanical boundary conditions, and their varying magnitudes essentially manifest the coupling strength between ferroelectric distortions and strain/volume.
 It is expected that $\Delta U^{\rm clamp}>\Delta U^{\rm relax}>\Delta U^{\rm free}$ as more degrees of freedom are allowed to relax in sequence; indeed, for PbTiO$_3$, we find $\Delta U^{\rm clamp}=67.8$~meV/atom, $\Delta U^{\rm relax}=23.6$~meV/atom, and $\Delta U^{\rm free}=17.7$~meV/atom using PBEsol.
-We will use three types of $\Delta U$ to evaluate the polarization switchability of ZMO systems.
-At each $x$, we first obtain the optimized lattice constants of the polar wurzite phase and then compute the energies of three nonpolar variants and the corresponding $\Delta U$ as discussed above.
+We will use these three types of $\Delta U$ to evaluate the polarization switchability of ZMO systems.
+At each $x$, we first obtain the optimized lattice constants of the polar wurtzite phase and then compute the energies of three nonpolar variants and the corresponding $\Delta U$ as discussed above.